Skip to content

 Methodology

 This calculator computes your estimated annual medical expense budget by adding together four spending categories: general practitioner or medical visits, dental care, optical or vision services, and prescription medications.
 Each category represents your anticipated annual spending in that area, entered in your local currency.
 The calculator applies a straightforward summation model, treating each cost stream as independent and additive.
 The result reflects the total of these four components with no adjustments applied.
 The model assumes costs remain constant year-on-year and does not account for inflation, seasonal variation, insurance coverage, co-payments, or out-of-pocket limits.
 It also does not model changes in healthcare needs, price increases over time, or differences in care frequency.
-Use this estimate as a baseline budget figure rather than a binding forecast.
+This estimate serves as a baseline budget figure rather than a binding forecast.

 Frequently Asked Questions